-The layout of the paper is as follows: In Section~\ref{sec:sas_projective}, we construct a compactification of semi-algebraic sets by the natural inclusion into the real projective space $\PR^d$ defining the \emph{projective closure} of a semi-algebraic set and we resolve the poles at the boundary of the integral function using resolution of singularities in the same spirit as P. Belkale and P. Brosnan in \cite[Proposition 4.2]{BelBro03}.
-However, and contrary to \cite{BelBro03}, we focus on the constructibility of the resolution, as well as the way to give a partition of the domain by affine compact sets.
+The outline of the paper is as follows.
+In Section~\ref{sec:sas_projective}, we construct a compactification of semi-algebraic sets by the natural inclusion into the real projective space $\PR^d$ by means of the \emph{projective closure} of a semi-algebraic set.
+Then, we resolve the poles at the boundary using resolution of singularities, in the same spirit as in~\cite{BelBro03}.
+However, we focus on the constructibility of the resolution, as well as on the way to construct partitions of the domain by affine compact sets.
 As a consequence, we prove that periods can be expressed as the difference of the volumes of two compact semi-algebraic sets (see Corollary~\ref{cor:pairs_semi_comp}).
-Section~\ref{sec:compact_rr2} deals specifically with the two dimensional case, for which an easier and explicit method is implemented.
-In Section~\ref{sec:diff_vol}, we complete the proof of our main result providing an explicit asymptotic method which allows us to write the difference of the volumes of two compact semi-algebraic sets $K_1$ and $K_2$ obtained in Corollary~\ref{cor:pairs_semi_comp} as the volume of a single compact semi-algebraic set constructed algorithmically from $K_1$ and $K_2$.
-Examples of semi-canonical representations of periods are given in Section~\ref{sec:examples}.
-Finally, we derive our conclusions and perspectives in Section~\ref{sec:conclusions}.
-A list of pseudo-codes explaining each of the algorithms are given in Appendix~\ref{sec:appendix}.
+In Section~\ref{sec:diff_vol}, we complete the proof of Theorem~\ref{thm:semialg_form_thm} providing an explicit asymptotic method which allows us to write the difference of the volumes of two compact semi-algebraic sets $K_1$ and $K_2$ as the volume of a single one constructed algorithmically from $K_1$ and $K_2$.
+Examples of semi-canonical reductions of periods are presented in Section~\ref{sec:examples}.
+Finally, we derive our conclusions in Section~\ref{sec:conclusions}.
+A list of pseudo-codes implementing each of the preceding procedures is detailed in Appendix~\ref{sec:appendix}.

-\begin{rem} Throughout this article: \begin{enumerate} \item All the algebraic varieties are considered over the field of real algebraic numbers.
+{\it Conventions.} Throughout this article: \begin{enumerate} \item All the algebraic varieties are considered over the field of real algebraic numbers.
 We construct our theory from the real point of view, but most of the results about resolution of singularities can be obtained using classical algebraic geometry over algebraically closed fields by complexification of the varieties.
-In addition, we assume that the closed domains of integration $S$ are \emph{regular}, i.e. $S$ coincides with the topological closure of its interior.
+In addition, we assume that the domains of integration $S$ are closed and \emph{regular}, i.e. $S$ coincides with the topological closure of its interior.